Volunteer

 TIP Family Mentorship Program Overview

-This program is designed to connect new food allergy families with the TIP community through the TIP Pantry Facebook group and Messenger chat.
-Our goal is to provide reassurance and support by fostering meaningful conversations between experienced parents and those just beginning or considering their TIP journey.
-As a mentor, you will engage in discussions, share your personal experiences, and offer insights to help families navigate the program with confidence.
+This program is designed to connect new food allergy patients with the TIP community through the TIP Pantry Facebook group and Messenger chat.
+Our goal is to provide reassurance and support by fostering meaningful conversations between experienced patients and those just beginning or considering their TIP journey.
+As a mentor, you will engage in discussions, share your personal experiences, and offer insights to help individuals navigate the program with confidence.

 Mentor Eligibility